 It is not normal to bleed or spot 12 months or more after your last period.
 Usually it’s nothing to worry about, but you should always have it checked out by a doctor.

-There can be several causes for vaginal bleeding after menopause (for example, thrush, or other infections), most of which will be nothing to worry about.
+There can be several causes for vaginal bleeding after menopause.
+In most cases a cause is never found.
 However, it can also be a sign of something more serious, so you will need to see your doctor to rule this out.